-an amount equal to his base salary; and

-an amount equal to awards actually earned under Company incentive plans calculated through the last completed quarter prior
+- an amount equal to his base salary; and - an amount equal to awards actually earned under Company incentive plans calculated through the last completed quarter prior to the date of termination of employment.

-In the event of a Company termination of Mr. Williams employment for cause or Mr. Williams voluntary termination of his employment with the Company (not for good reason), no extra benefits are payable by the Company to Mr. Williams as a result of any such events. -46-
+In the event of a Company termination of Mr. Williams' employment for cause or Mr. Williams' voluntary termination of his employment with the Company (not for good reason), no extra benefits are payable by the Company to Mr. Williams as a result of any such events.

-The following table describes the potential payments upon termination or change in control of the Company as of December 31, 2009 for Mark A. Reese, the Company s Group President Rig Technology.
+The following table describes the potential payments upon termination or change in control of the Company as of December 31, 2009 for Mark A. Reese, the Company's Group President - Rig Technology.

-Executive Benefits and Payments Upon

-Termination (1) Involuntary Not for Cause Termination (2)
+Executive Benefits and Payments Upon Termination (1) Involuntary Not for Cause Termination (2)

 Base Salary (1.5 times) \$ 735,000

 Continuing medical benefits \$ 251,143

 Retirement Contribution and Matching \$ 44,100

 Value of Unvested Stock Options \$ 813,850

 Value of Unvested Restricted Stock \$ 2,160,410

 Outplacement Services (3) \$ 73,500

-Estimated Tax Gross Up \$ 0
+Estimated Tax Gross Up \$0

-Total: \$ 4,078,003

-(1) For purposes of this analysis, we assumed the Executive s compensation is as follows: base salary as of December 31, 2009 of \$490,000.
+- \$ 4,078,003 - (1) For purposes of this analysis, we assumed the Executive's compensation is as follows: base salary as of December 31, 2009 of \$490,000.
 Unvested stock options include 10,000 options from 2007 grant at \$35.225/share, 13,334 options from 2008 grant at \$64.16/share, and 40,000 options from 2009 grant at \$25.96/share.
 Unvested restricted stock includes 15,000 shares from 2007 grant, 10,000 shares from 2008 grant and 24,000 shares from 2009 grant.
-Value of unvested stock options and restricted stock based on a share price of \$44.09, the Company s closing stock price on December 31, 2009.

-(2) Assumes the employment relationship is terminated by the Company for any reason other than voluntary termination, termination for cause, death, or disability, or if the employment relationship is terminated by the executive for Good Reason, as of December 31,

-2009.
-Termination by the executive for Good Reason means the assignment to the employee of any duties inconsistent with his current position or any action by the Company that results in a diminution in the executive s position, authority, duties or responsibilities; a failure by the Company to comply with the terms of the executive s employment agreement; or the requirement of the executive to relocate or to travel to a substantially greater extent than required at the date of the employment agreement.
-Executive also entitled to outplacement services valued at not more than 15% of base salary.
+Value of unvested stock options and restricted stock based on a share price of \$44.09, the Company's closing stock price on December 31, 2009. - (2) Assumes the employment relationship is terminated by the Company for any reason other than voluntary termination, termination for cause, death, or disability, or if the employment relationship is terminated by the executive for "Good Reason", as of December 31, 2009.
+Termination by the executive for "Good Reason" means the assignment to the employee of any duties inconsistent with his current position or any action by the Company that results in a diminution in the executive's position, authority, duties or responsibilities; a failure by the Company to comply with the terms of the executive's employment agreement; or the requirement of the executive to relocate or to travel to a substantially greater extent than required at the date of the employment agreement. - (3) Executive also entitled to outplacement services valued at not more than 15% of base salary.
 For purposes of this analysis, we valued the outplacement services at 15% of base salary.
-In the event of:

-a Company termination of Mr. Reese s employment for cause;

-Mr. Reese s voluntary termination of his employment with the Company (not for Good Reason ); or no extra benefits are payable by the Company to Mr. Reese as a result of any such events, other than accrued obligations and benefits owed by the Company to Mr. Reese (such as base salary through the date of termination and his outstanding balance in the Company s 401k Plan).
+- a Company termination of Mr. Reese's employment for cause; - Mr. Reese's voluntary termination of his employment with the Company (not for "Good Reason"); or - Mr. Reese's employment with the Company is terminated due to his death or disability, no extra benefits are payable by the Company to Mr. Reese as a result of any such events, other than accrued obligations and benefits owed by the Company to Mr. Reese (such as base salary through the date of termination and his outstanding balance in the Company's 401k Plan).
 In the event termination is not for cause, Mr. Reese would also be entitled to receive an amount equal to 50% of his base salary.